firoball/Morbius/Assets/readme.txt

 Add "Morbius" prefab to scene.
 Adjust "NavMeshAgent" parameters if required Add "Main Camera" prefab to scene
 	Assign gameobject "Morbius" to "Target"
-Add "Items", "Combinations", "Inventory", "Ingame UI", "Audio Manager" and "CursorManager" prefabs to scene.
+Add "Items", "Combinations", "Inventory" and "Audio Manager" prefabs to scene.
-Add "EventManager" prefab to scene.
+Add "Controllers" prefab to scene.
-	Add further scene specific event objects here as children and reference in "EventManager" Create empty GameObject and name it "Controllers"
+	Add further scene specific event objects here as children and reference in "Controllers/EventManager"
-	Make "EventManager", "IngameUI" and "CursoreManager" children

 Adding new item/object: